 We believe a lack of hope is at the core of many mental health issues.

 Contact us for Positive Psychology Resources, Training, or More Mental Health Service Information!
-Scallon and Liptak identified the following 5 Core Skills in their Bookboon book, Cognitive Flexibility.
+Scallon and Liptak identified the following 5 Core Hope Skills in their Bookboon book, Cognitive Flexibility.

 Clients feel a sense of accomplishment upon which they can build.
 Explore sources of hope and positive self-esteem achieved through positive psychology.
 Accomplishment is achieved by reflecting on past achievements and exploring options and possibilities for future success.